European-XFEL/Karabo/doc/library/device_interfaces.rst

   * ``masterDevice``: the Karabo ID of the coupled group master (parent) device.
   * ``numerator``: the numerator of the coupling ratio expressed as a fraction.
   * ``denominator``: the denominator of the coupling ratio expressed as a fraction.

+..
+  We should consider rephrasing the master/slave pattern to e.g. parent/child or similar.
+  However, this should be done in parallel on the PLC side...

 .. _multi_axis_motor_interface: